Onlineraider/CGJ/README.md

 ## 🚀 Quick Start

 Use the prebuilt apk found on the releases page

+Or build your app:

 ### Automatic Setup (Recommended)